Brawlback-Team/brawlback-wiki/GETTING_STARTED.md

 ## Commonly Asked Questions
 > "Where is the rollback code located?"

-Rollback is accomplished by work done between the [Brawlback ASM](https://github.com/WhiteTPoison5/brawlback-asm/search?p=1&q=rollback&unscoped_q=rollback) code and the [Ishiiruka](https://github.com/WhiteTPoison5/Ishiiruka/search?q=rollback&unscoped_q=rollback) code.
+Rollback is accomplished by work done between the [Brawlback ASM](https://github.com/Brawlback-Team/brawlback-asm/search?p=1&q=rollback&unscoped_q=rollback) code and the [Ishiiruka](https://github.com/Brawlback-Team/Ishiiruka/search?q=rollback&unscoped_q=rollback) code.

 > "How is data moved between the game (assembly) and the emulator?"

-Via [EXI communication](https://github.com/WhiteTPoison5/Ishiiruka/blob/slippi/Source/Core/Core/HW/EXI_DeviceSlippi.cpp).
+Via [EXI communication](https://github.com/Brawlback-Team/Ishiiruka/blob/slippi/Source/Core/Core/HW/EXI_DeviceSlippi.cpp).
 An example of such is demonstrated in [this video](https://www.youtube.com/watch?v=NOq49h0tkBI) by Fizzi.

+> When will BrawlBack be ready for a public release?

+When it passes the quality control gates.
+AKA: when it's ready.

+> What will the UI look like?
+Are you going to reuse Brawl's matchmaking UI?

+Unknown at the moment.
+The current plan is to reutilize as much of the UI as possible.

 ## Guides & Resources